mz0in/coolify-docs/frameworks/django.md

 Example repository [here](https://github.com/coollabsio/coolify-examples/tree/django).

 ## Requirements
-1. Set the base directory where your `reqirements.txt` and `manage.py` files are located.
+1. Set the base directory where your `requirements.txt` and `manage.py` files are located.

 > In the example repository, it is `/coolify`.